deltachat/deltachat-pages/en/gdpr.md

   - **Confidentiality**: End-to-end encryption when possible, by implementing [Autocrypt Level 1](https://autocrypt.org).

-  - **Data minimization**: No alignment or uploading of the address-book content.
+  - **Data minimization**: No uploading of address-book content.

   - **Data avoidance**: No Delta Chat server, no processing of personal data.

-- Does not require any **consent** (article 7 GDPR) from the users or their contacts (data subjects), because no address-book-data is transmitted.
+- Does not require any **consent** (article 7 GDPR) from the users or their contacts (data subjects), because no address-book data is transmitted.

 - Can be used **without requiring a contract or instructions** from any controller (organisation), because no additional third party will process the E-Mail related personal data.